JetBrains/intellij-sdk-docs/topics/basics/execution/run_configurations.md

 The fragmented editor is built of reusable fragments, which can be shared between different run configuration editors.

 When a user creates a new run configuration from a template, only essential fragments are displayed at first.
-More advanced options are hidden and must be explicitly enabled by the user from the Modify options dropdown.
+More advanced options are hidden and must be explicitly enabled by the user from the <control>Modify options</control> dropdown.
 It makes the editor smaller, freeing it from the clutter of unused settings fields.

 To implement a fragmented settings editor in a run configuration, extend [`RunConfigurationFragmentedEditor`](%gh-ic%/platform/execution-impl/src/com/intellij/execution/ui/RunConfigurationFragmentedEditor.java) and implement `createRunFragments()`.